michhar/computer-vision-tricks/barcode_science/README.md

 # Using OpenCV to Identify QR Codes

-The purpose of this repo is to show how to identify areas of a certain color (potentially skewed) and detect QR/barcodes within the colored region.
+The purpose of this folder is to show how to identify areas of a certain color (potentially skewed) and detect QR/barcodes within the colored region.
 A basic Python sample using OpenCV computer vision techniques is provided and operates on single images.
 As-is, this sample works well on white receipts with the QR code.

 We can take the following image as input, for example.